 The undersigned declares to be aware of the contents of article 75 of the D.P.R.
 28.12.2000, no.445 regarding the relinquishment/loss of any benefits resulting from the action that would follow in the case that, after performing background checks and verifications, the Administration were to find proof of mendacious and false contents in the above-mentioned declaration.

-The undersigned, according to the D.Lgs.
-196/2003 (Code of Regulations on the Protection and Processing of Personal Data) declares that he/she is aware that his/her personal data will be processed and used by this University for institutional purposes and in respect of the principle of pertinence.
+The undersigned, in accordance with Regulation (EU) 2016/679 and Leg.Dec.
+2003/196, as last amended by Leg.
+Dec.
+2018/101, declares to be aware that his/her personal data will be handled by the University for institutional purposes and in respect of the principle of pertinence.

 The undersigned attaches a photocopy of his/her Identity Document.
 If the Identity document has expired, according with article 45 of D.P.R.
 445/2000, the candidate must declare at the bottom of the photocopy of the ID that the data indicated in it have not changed since its date of issuance.

 ______________________